hmcguinn/hmcguinn.github.io/content/posts/hydrogen-line.md

 # Software

-I used [Virgo](https://github.com/0xCoto/Virgo) to process my raw data.
+I used [Virgo, a versatile spectrometer for radio astronomy,](https://github.com/0xboto/Virgo) to process my raw data.
 It bundles together some tools to plan observations, use calibration data, filter out RFI, and create some pretty plots.

 Below is a short, 2-minute exposure I took.
 You'll notice the calibrated spectrum looks very different from the average spectrum.
-The three large peaks in the average spectrum are an artifact of the low-noise amplifier's filter shape.
+The three large peaks in the average spectrum are an artifact of the low-noise amplifier's bandpass filter.
 In the calibrated spectrum, the small peak just to the right of the hydrogen line is the emission given off by the Milky Way!
 The sharp line to the right is some interference.

 ![hydrogen plot](/img/hydrogen-line.png)

 # Doppler Shifts

-We can calculate the radial velocity of our observed target using the doppler method!
+I can calculate the radial velocity of the observed target using the doppler method!

 \\[ \frac{\Delta \lambda}{\lambda} = \frac{v}{c} \\]

 I don't have quite the amount of data I'd like to calculate doppler shifts for all arms of the Milky Way, but rest assured this method does work!
 PhysicsOpenLab has a [great article on this](https://physicsopenlab.org/2020/09/08/measurement-of-the-milky-way-rotation/).

-While I made my first batch of observations manually, it'd be ideal to automate them so we can have our observatory run continuously!
+While I made my first batch of observations manually, it'd be ideal to automate them so I can have the observatory run continuously!
 However, there isn't always a suitable target overhead to observe.
-We need some way to determine whether or not we should make an observation!
+I need some way to determine whether or not I should make an observation!

 # Automating the Observatory

-We'd like to automatically make observations when some portion of the Milky Way is overhead.
+I'd like to automatically make observations when some portion of the Milky Way is overhead.
 Luckily, Virgo provides some handy tools to let us do this.

-First, we'll need to get our right ascension and declination to figure out where in the sky our radio telescope is pointing.
-To make things simple, we'll assume our telescope is pointing straight upwards.
+First, I'll need to get the right ascension and declination to figure out where in the sky our radio telescope is pointing.
+To make things simple, I'll assume the telescope is pointing straight upwards.

 ```
 altitude = 90